Substra/substra/examples/titanic/README.md

 ### Adding the algorithm and training it

-The script `add_train_algo_random_forest.py` pushes our simple algo to substra and then uses the `assets_keys.json` file we just generated to train it against the dataset and objective we previously set up.
+The script `add_train_algo_random_forest.py` pushes our simple algo to substra and then uses the `assets_keys.json` file we just generated to train it against the dataset and the metric we previously set up.
 It will then update the `assets_keys.json` file with the newly created assets keys (algo, traintuple and testtuple)

 To run it: